OK, here’s the deal. Off grid living is illegal. Sometimes. Let’s start off by clearing up some misconceptions.

-However, it would be nice to update the ordinances to current 21st century based on technological standards and ability that was not available when most of these restrictive ordinances were voted into existence.
+However, it would be nice to update the ordinances to the 21st century based on technological standards and ability that was not available when most of these restrictive ordinances were voted into existence.

 We have the technology now to live off grid and still be healthy and safe.
 We can generate our own power.
 We don’t need a huge house.
-We don’t need to be hooked up to city water because we can generate our own clean potable drink water.
-We don’t need to hookup to city sewer systems because we have portable technology that allows us to dispose of our waste much more efficiently than before.
+We don’t need to be hooked up to city water because we can generate our own clean, potable drinking water.
+We don’t need to hook up to city sewer systems because we have portable technology that allows us to dispose of our waste much more efficiently than before.